brujack/dotfiles/.devcontainer/README.md

 6. You can validate that the context exists with

 ```
-docker context list
+docker context ls
 ```

+7. Open the vscode Command Pallette and set the docker context correctly by doing a "Docker Contexts: Use" and setting to the correct context
-7. Open the folder above the .devcontainer in vscode or alternatively you can use the Command Pallette to do a "Remote-Containers: Open Folder in Container..."
+8. Open the folder above the .devcontainer in vscode or alternatively you can use the Command Pallette to do a "Remote-Containers: Open Folder in Container..."

 ## Rebuild the running container with changes to container config